 What is a Brand Partnership?

-One key component to this type of working relationship, is that partnerships can adopt a longevity that collaborations can’t, as two brands can often continue to work together year on year, based on the success of the product, service, or campaign created.
+One key component of this alliance is that brand partnerships can adopt a longevity that brand collaborations can’t.
+In this scenario, the two brands often continue to work together, based on the success of the product, service, or campaign created.

-RedBull and GoPro’s strategic partnership springs to mind here, which we will touch on more below!
+RedBull and GoPro’s brand partnership springs to mind here, which we will touch on more below.

 The important thing to note about brand partnerships is that each brand can bring their own identity to join together, create something new or something that has never been done before.